pd2d/Veryfi-/README.md

 1. Download the project as .zip file
 2. Extract the file
 3. Install all requirements in requirements.txt
 4. Then run the Project
+# Tools
+Visual Studio:- Link to download https://visualstudio.microsoft.com/downloads/ Insomnia:- Link to download https://insomnia.rest/